SalautabOgiek/sautiyaogiek/README.md

 # Introduction

-This is a project funded by Mozilla Technology Fund under Lusike Mukhongo, Chad Edwards, Autumn Edwards, Cynthia Klekar-Cunningham and Winston Mano, and assisted by Cody Thornell and Khang Nguyen with the goal of creating a proof of concept for an AI-enhanced SMS system for the Ogiek community in Mau forest to send SMS messages to a number and get a chatbot response about their history, forest conservation, legal rulings and more.
+This is a project funded by Mozilla Technology Fund under Lusike Mukhongo, Chad Edwards, Autumn Edwards, Cynthia Klekar-Cunningham and Winston Mano, and assisted by Cody Thornell and Khang Nguyen with the goal of creating a prototype for an AI-enhanced SMS system for the Ogiek community in Mau forest to send SMS messages to a number and get a chatbot response about their history, forest conservation, legal rulings and more.
 The project selected feature phones for developing an AI-enhanced messaging system as they can be used without access to the Internet, their phone battery lasts longer, and the phones are affordable, thereby making them more accessible to communities.

 ## Get Started